secrethub/secrethub-circleci-orb/README.md

       - deploy
 ```

-You can either set it the `run` command level, on you can set it on the `job` level.
+You can either set the shell on the `run` command level, or you can set it on the `job` level to use it for every step in the job.
 That way you can also load secrets into other orbs:

 ```yml